Everest Base Camp

 Kathmandu Hotels Before the Trek

-Kathmandu, the gateway to Everest, offers a wide range of accommodation options to suit different budgets and traveler expectations.
+Kathmandu, the gateway to the Everest region, offers a wide range of accommodation options to suit different budgets and traveler expectations.
 Most trekkers spend one or two nights here to rest, organize their gear, and prepare for the altitude and climate of Nepal.

 3-Star Hotels